Macau new normal to hurt grind mass most: MS

 “Our analysis suggests more downside for Sands China (with highest exposure to grind mass)” when business returns in greater volume, stated Morgan Stanley.
 Sands China Ltd is the Macau unit of United States-based Las Vegas Sands Corp.

-The terms “grind mass” and “premium mass” are commonly used in the Macau market to distinguish low-stakes mass-market play on the main casino floor, from higher-stakes mass-market play.
+The terms “grind mass” and “premium mass” are commonly used in the Macau market to distinguish respectively low-stakes mass-market play on the main casino floor, from higher-stakes mass-market play.

 Such definitions are not recognised in the gross gaming revenue (GGR) data recorded by the city’s casino regulator.
 It differentiates only between VIP baccarat; mass-market table games of various categories; and electronic gaming machine play – either via slot machines or so-called live multi-game machines.